rickstaa/ros-gazebo-gym/openai_ros/doc/index.rst

 This ROS package http://wiki.ros.org/openai_ros
 Its a structure to make it easy to use OpenAI with ROS and Gazebo.
-You will find environents for most of the common robots used in ROS so that you only have to code the AI part, and don't worry on the connection to the Physiscal/Simulated robot.
+You will find environments for most of the common robots used in ROS so that you only have to code the AI part, and don't worry on the connection to the Physical/Simulated robot.

 Contents: